voxel51/zero-shot-coreset-selection/README.md

 Generating zcore scores and selecting a coreset based on some threshold can be achieved in the app and programmatically.

-In the app, multiprocessing is disabled by default.

 ### In the app